bhstark2/latency/report.md

 Latency has been an accepted performance metric of interest since the inception of modern data communications based on digital technology.
-Stated formally, network latency represents the time that it takes for data packets to travel from one network host to another network host.
+Stated formally, network latency represents the time that it takes for a data packet to travel from one network host to another network host.
 Since data packets cannot instantaneously be sent from the source to its destination, the network latency metric provides a measure of the total delay experienced by the packet as it is transmitted through many different network nodes along an end-to-end path in order to arrive at its intended destination.
-For residential ISPs, this metric can often be further focused to separately measure downstream latency and upstream latency to gauge network delays encountered in sending data in the downstream direction through the network to the end user, or in the upstream direction from the end user into the core network, respectively.
+For ISPs, this metric can often be further focused to separately measure downstream latency and upstream latency to gauge network delays encountered in sending data in the downstream direction through the network to the end user, or in the upstream direction from the end user into the core network, respectively.
+For network operators more generally, understanding the latency performance of the network generally involves measuring the latency across multiple network segments (e.g. the home network, the access network, the metro core, etc.).

 The network latency encountered in nominal or light usage conditions is known as the idle latency of the network.
 The latency between a laptop